cl-qob/cli/docs/content/Getting-Started/Install-Qob/_index.en.md

 ---
-title: 💾 Install Eask
+title: 💾 Install Qob
 weight: 200
 ---

 This document guides you through the installation of Eask.

-Install Eask on macOS, Linux, Windows, BSD, and on any machine that can run the [Node.js][].
+Install Qob on macOS, Linux, Windows, BSD, and on any machine that can run the [Node.js][].

 {{< toc >}}